visualGravitySense/visualGravitySense/README.md

 - Contact form and FAQ for inquiries and common questions
 - Testimonials from past students highlighting the quality of instruction

+# 🤖 Back-End Projects
+Here you will find links and descriptions of my best projects in UI/UX Back-End.
+#### Website: Coolbet Open

+This project is a Telegram bot for conducting quizzes and interactive courses on UX/UI design.
+The bot provides users with educational tasks, tracks their progress, and stores data in a MongoDB database.
+It also supports paid courses for advanced users. https://github.com/visualGravitySense/bisonwise

 <!--
 **visualGravitySense/visualGravitySense** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.